-16 Local Green Spaces
+13 Local Green Spaces

-- 16.1 The NPPF indicates that local communities can, through local and neighbourhood plans, identify for special protection green areas of importance to them.
+- 13.1 The NPPF indicates that local communities can, through local and neighbourhood plans, identify for special protection green areas of importance to them.
 By designating land as Local Green Space, local communities will be able to rule out new development other than in very special circumstances.
-Identifying land as Local Green Space should therefore be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services. - 16.2 It sets out the criteria for sites to be designated as Local Green Space.
-These are: - where the green space is in reasonably proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land. - 16.3 The spaces, as identified on Maps 3 and 4 have been proposed as Local Green Spaces within Rampton and Woodbeck.
+Identifying land as Local Green Space should therefore be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services. - 13.2 It sets out the criteria for sites to be designated as Local Green Space.
+These are: - where the green space is in reasonably proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land. - 13.3 The spaces, as identified on Maps 3 and 4 have been proposed as Local Green Spaces within Rampton and Woodbeck.

-Policy 11: Local Green Space
+Policy 7: Local Green Space

-- 1. The following spaces, as identified on Maps 3 and 4, are designated as "Local Green Spaces" in accordance with the NPPF's Local Green Space criteria. - 2.
-Proposals for development will not be supported, except in very special circumstances, unless the development proposes the erection of ancillary buildings or structures required to enhance the public usage of the space.
+1. The following spaces, as identified on Maps 3 and 4, are designated as "Local Green Spaces" in accordance with the NPPF's Local Green Space criteria: